 In November 2011, eight months after Mr. Kano passed away, Tsukuba International School received authorization to implement the Primary Years Program (age 3 to Grade 5) of the International Baccalaureate.
 In June 2014, the school gained authorization for its Middle Years Programme (Grades 6 to 10).
 In 2013, the decision was made to continue past Mr. Kano’s original vision and establish a third IB Programme, the Diploma Programme, at the school.

 In light of this new vision, the school embarked on an ambitious project of constructing a second 10-classroom loghouse building and hiring more than ten new teachers leading up to 2017.
 The two school buildings now include fourteen regular classrooms, a science lab, a music room, an art room, a library, and an assembly room.
 The school gained membership to the Council of International Schools in July 2015 and received authorization for the Diploma Programme in 2017.
+The school gained accreditation for all fifteen grades (from pre-kindergarten to Grade 12) from the Council of International Schools in 2018.
+A synchronized evaluation of the school by the International Baccalaureate and the Council of International Schools will take place in 2024, ensuring that the school continues to hold itself to the highest of standards in international education.

 Timeline